 “Ordinary riches can be stolen, real riches cannot.
-In your soul are infinitely precious things that cannot be taken away from you.”
+In your soul are infinitely precious things that cannot be taken away from you.” —Oscar Wilde

 Self-worth.
 What is it exactly?
 And how does one find it?

 Contrary to what many believe, self-worth is different from self-esteem.
 Self-worth is something all of us possess on the day we are born where as self-esteem is something develops as we grow.
-But due to circumstances – some beyond our control and some not – we lose sight of it and forget our own unique value.
+But due to circumstances – some beyond our control and some within – we lose sight of it and forget our own unique value.

 So today, I’d like to share with you 10 ways each one of us can re-discover our self-worth:

 1. Love and value yourself – your dreams, your boundaries, your needs, first.
-This is not selfish, it is self-preservation, it is being responsible for yourself.
+This is not selfish.
+It is self-preservation.
+It is being responsible for yourself.
 Read this fantastic article on Lessons for Living for a more specific explanation as to why it is not being selfish.

 3. Cut out the negativity.
 If you have people in your life who never lift you up, are always reminding you of your faults, thus deflating your self-worth, pull the plug on those relationships.